How to Identify and Classify Elm Trees - Test

 • 22.
 How can you differentiate between Siberian elm and American elm by looking at the leaves?

-A) American elm leaves are rounder.
+A) American elm leaves are always perfectly symmetrical.

 B) Siberian elm leaves are hairy.